 Ikebana originated in the 7th century, under the influence of Buddhist priests, and is much more than a simple expression of creativity like the Western custom of putting pretty flowers in a vase.
 A disciplined and meditative art form with deep-rooted rules, it bestows special benefits on those who practice it: inner peace, and harmony with nature, both while creating an arrangement and when contemplating it later.

 As a living tradition, Ikebana has evolved into a number of major schools over the centuries.
-We offer two-hour classes by certified instructors in the techniques of the Ikenobo and Sogetsu schools.
+We offer two-hour classes by certified instructors trained in Japan in the techniques of the Ikenobo and Sogetsu schools.
 Ikenobo is the oldest school and emerged in the 1550s.
 It specializes in a time-honored classical manner of arrangement.
 Sogetsu developed in 1926 and makes use of a wider range of plant and other materials to achieve a style that is more fluid and free-form.

 There is a $25 instruction and floral materials fee for Ikenobo classes; Sogetsu classes cost $35.
 Fees do not include entry to the Gardens, and are payable to the instructor by check or cash in class.
 Advance registration is required: please email firstname.lastname@example.org specifying which class(es) or sessions(s) you wish to attend.

 Sogetsu School Classes: